Japan became the fifth country to reach the moon after its spacecraft landed on the lunar surface

 SLIM was launched on a Mitsubishi Heavy H2A rocket in September.
 It initially orbited Earth and entered lunar orbit on Dec.
 25.

-Japan hopes a success will help regain confidence for its space technology after a number of failures.
+Japan hopes to regain confidence for its space technology after a number of failures.
 A spacecraft designed by a Japanese company crashed during a lunar landing attempt in April, and a new flagship rocket failed its debut launch in March.

 JAXA has a track record with difficult landings.
 Its Hayabusa2 spacecraft, launched in 2014, touched down twice on the 900-meter-long (3,000-foot-long) asteroid Ryugu, collecting samples that were returned to Earth.